Snyder Rest Home in Mercer, PA

 • pro The facility is kept clean and offers many opportunities for gatherings, games, outdoor walks, and sitting areas.

-• pro It is not crowded.
+• pro It is not crowded, contributing to a comfortable environment.

 Cons